 Electroencephalography: This is a diagnostic procedure during which electrodes fixed to the scalp measure the electrical currents produced by brain activity.
 The resulting patterns are either drawn on paper or displayed on a computer screen.
 Electroencephalograms (EEGs) are used in diagnosing seizure disorders, brain damage, or sleeping disorders.
 In parapsychological research, they provide insight regarding the changes occurring in brain activity during trance or meditative states.

-Electronic Voice Phenomena: This refers to sections of static sounds received on the radio or television set that seem to contain spoken words.
+Electronic Voice Phenomena (or EVP): This refers to sections of static sounds received on the radio or television set that seem to contain spoken words.
 Some people even encounter this phenomenon while playing recorded music, especially backward.
 Parapsychologists often associate these phenomena with ghosts or spirits trying to convey a message, involuntary psychokinesis exerted by living persons, or even aliens trying to make contact.

 Elongation: In astrology, elongation refers to the distance of a planet from the Sun.
 Because the planets have elliptical orbits, their elongation varies.
 Mercury's greatest elongation is 23 degrees from the Sun while Venus's greatest elongation is 46 degrees.
 The term can also refer to the distance between a celestial body and its satellite.
 For example, the Earth's satellite, the Moon, is at its shortest elongation every 19 years.
 We then observe the so-called "lunar standstill," a period during which the Moon appears exceptionally large.